yt-project/unyt/docs/usage.rst

 .. note::

-   A numpy array that shares memory with another numpy array points to the array that owns the data with the ``base`` attribute.
+   A NumPy array that shares memory with another NumPy array points to the array that owns the data with the ``base`` attribute.
 If ``arr1.base is arr2`` is ``True`` then ``arr1`` is a view onto ``arr2`` and ``arr2.base`` will be ``None``.

-When you create a :class:`unyt_array <unyt.array.unyt_array>` instance from a numpy array, :mod:`unyt` will create a copy of the original array:
+When you create a :class:`unyt_array <unyt.array.unyt_array>` instance from a NumPy array, :mod:`unyt` will create a copy of the original array:

   >>> from unyt import g
   >>> data = np.random.random((100, 100))